dbaris/DemoWebApp/README.md

 # Mood Music App

-Get ready to dance in the sun, chill in the rain, and frolic through the snow.
+Need some chill vibes to match the dreary day outside?
+Looking to dance in the sun?
+Music for Your Mood gives you the perfect playlist for the weather outside at your location.

 Uses OpenWeatherMap and Spotify APIs